Digital Nomad Beneficiary Visas in Colombia: A How To Guide

 Here again, every State has their own website and own specifications, but that is the general pattern.
 But for example, here is the information page for PA, which explains everything, and also links to their Cover Letter.
 And here’s a helpful summary page of the DC/MD/VA (DMV) metro area.

 When I did these for our family, they were $10-15 per apostille and took 1-2 weeks to send and receive them back.
-We used USPS to send and receive them with no problems, but all the states also had the option of a FedEx pick up.
+In both 2023 and 2025 we used USPS to send and receive documents with no problems, but all the states also had the option of a FedEx pick up.

 Translating Documents